wp-digital/wp-mail-helpers/README.md

 There is a possibility to set **From** mail headers in WordPress administration panel:
 **Settings** > **Mail**. **From Email** should be verified in a similar way like WordPress verifies **Administration Email Address**.
-These settings have bigger priority than constant.
+These settings have bigger priority than constants.

 #### Tools